 HISTORIC BRISBANE HOME

-A young Brisbane family has given a grand old home a new lease on life.
+A young Brisbane family has taken the plunge, put in the hard yards and transformed a grand old historic home, giving it a new lease on life.

 This stately, historic residence has had life breathed into it by the current owners, Susan and John Gallagher and their sons, Jack, 11, Stirling, nine and Lachlan, seven.
 They have taken a property that may have had the tendency to appear too austere or imposing to comfortably suit a busy growing family, and turned it into a warm and inviting family home.